A factorization of metric spaces: Preliminaries

 \subsection{Topological dimension}

 A subset of a topological space is said to be \emph{clopen} if it is closed and open in the space.
 For a topological space $X$, we write $\yotdim{X}=0$ if $X\neq \emptyset$ and every finite covering of $X$ has a refinement covering consisting of finitely many mutually disjoint open subsets of $X$.
-A topological space $X$ is said to be \emph{ultranormal} if for all disjoint closed subsets $A$ and $B$ of $X$, there exists a clopen subset $C$ of $X$ such that $A\yosub C$ and $B\cap C=\emptyset$.
-Remark that a topological space is ultranormal if and only if it has large inductive dimension $0$.
-Of cause, we can define higher dimensional spaces, however, we omit it since, in this paper, we only consider the $0$-dimensionality.
+A topological space $X$ is said to be \emph{ultranormal} if for each pair of disjoint closed subsets $A$ and $B$ of $X$, there exists a clopen subset $C$ of $X$ such that $A\yosub C$ and $B\cap C=\emptyset$.
+Remark that a topological space is ultranormal if and only if it has large inductive dimension (usually denoted by $\mathrm{Ind}$) $0$.
 For more discussions on topological dimensions, we refer the readers to \cite{Cdimension} and \cite{MR0394604}.

 The proof of the next proposition is presented in \cite[Proposition 2.9]{Cdimension} and \cite[Proposition 2.3]{MR0394604}. \begin{prop} A non-empty topological space $X$ is ultranormal if and only if $\yotdim{X}=0$. \end{prop}